ManticoreGamesInc/platform-documentation/docs/editor/abilities.md

 ![Script Generator](/img/EditorManual/Abilities/scriptGenerator.PNG)

 3. We’re going to change some of the options at the top of this window.
-    1. Change the Ability Name in the first box to ‘Sprint’.
+    1. Change the **Ability Name** in the first box to ‘Sprint’.
 Notice how all the code in the window updates to say ‘Sprint’ instead of ‘MyAbility’.

-    2. The Input Binding is which button this ability is tied to.
+    2. The **Input Binding** is which button this ability is tied to.
 This works on both keyboards and game controllers!
-In this case, change the drop-down menu to ‘ability_feet’.
+In this case, change the drop-down menu to ‘`ability_feet`’.

     3. When making a simple running sprint, we don’t need to change the animation, but an animation can be chosen to play when an ability is executed.

-    4. We’re going to make a fancy sprint that uses all 4 phases, but we still won’t need On Interrupted or On Ready for this case.
+    4. We’re going to make a fancy sprint that uses all 4 phases, but we still won’t need **On Interrupted** or **On Ready** for this case.
 Uncheck those boxes.

 4. Click the button ‘Create New Script’ to create a new script with all of this code.